 Best Reds card: None in the set.
 Kind of depressing they couldn’t get a league leader in either year.

 Here’s the Statistic associated with each card and where the 1963 player ranked in the majors in that stat if they didn’t lead (and who actually did lead if they weren’t first):

-- TN-AB – SB: M. Bourn / L. Aparicio (he tied for the major league lead with Maury Wills)
+- TN-AB – SB: M. Bourn / L. Aparicio (tied with Maury Wills)

 - TN-AK – RBI: M. Kemp / H. Aaron

 - TN-KB – HR: J. Bautista / H. Killebrew